 If there are a lot of people in your team, let the pairs decide which one will go through the field and which one will guide the other without switching to save time.

 Divide the team into smaller groups of four.
 Set up four stations and dedicate them to 1 upper-body exercise (e.g. push-ups), one core exercise (e. g. crunches) and two lower-body exercises (e.g. sumo squats, ice skaters).

-This team boot camp workout uses the basic biology concept of a cell.
+This team's boot camp workout uses the basic biology concept of a cell.
 It consists of a nucleus, protoplasm, and the cell wall.
 It's a cooperative game requiring a close physical interaction.

-Get the whole team create a single cell.
-Protoplasm will consist of a lot of people mingled together.
-A cell wall will be made of people knotting their arms together surrounding the protoplasm while facing outside.
+Get the whole team to create a single cell.
+The protoplasm will consist of a lot of people mingled together.
+A cell wall will be made of people knotting their arms together surrounding the protoplasm while facing out.
 A nucleus will be a single person sitting on the shoulders of one or a few members of the protoplasm.